songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/03-Security-Architecture/03/_custom-policies.md

 To improve security many companies run private container registries nowadays.
 The goal is to enforce that you can only run images from your certain registries.

 Create a Kyverno Policy with "Audit" Level which checks if your images (i.e. [quay.io/jitesoft/alpine](https://quay.io/repository/jitesoft/alpine?tab=tags&tag=latest)) are pulled from quay.io and creates a log audit entry if that is the case.
+Then test this policy by running a pod with an image from quay.io.